ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-ECS/readme.md

 Find Amazon task `executionRoleArn` with policy assigned `AmazonECSTaskExecutionRolePolicy` in AWS console `Path: IAM -> Roles -> ecsTaskExecutionRole`.
 You should find the execution role like this `arn:aws:iam::<ACCOUNT_ID>:role/ecsTaskExecutionRole`.
 If there is no role found, please create a new one.

-Create a new file name `task-definition.json` and save the following content.
-Please change the `image:` location where you pushed the image in the previous step.
+Create a new file name `task-definition.json` and save the following content in the file.
+Change the `image:` location where you pushed the image in the previous step.
 And also `executionRoleArn:` you found in aws console `IAM -> Roles -> ecsTaskExecutionRole`

 > Tip: Look at the `CHANGE_ME` in the below json file and replace them with proper value.